 Causes and Symptoms

 Although the cause(s) of Tarlov cysts formation is yet scientifically unproven,there are a number of conditions that can create increased spinal fluid pressure, increasing the flow of cerebrospinal fluid into the cysts and causing them to expand in size and create symptoms.
 The cysts are then termed symptomatic Tarlov Cysts.
 Some incidents or conditions that might potentially cause the asymptomatic cysts to become symptomatic are traumatic injuries such as falls, automobile accidents , heavy lifting, childbirth, and epidurals.
 Trauma to the spinal cord, an increase in the CSF pressure, or a blockage of the CSF can result in cyst formation.
 Read "What happens in spinal cord injuries?" in Our Library.
-It is also noted that the herpes simplex virus can cause the Tarlov cyst symptoms to worsen during the herpes virus outbreak, but there is no "connection" related to any virus or infection with Tarlov cysts.
+It is also noted that the herpes simplex virus can cause the Tarlov cyst symptoms to worsen during a herpes virus outbreak, but there is no known "connection" related to any virus or infection with causing Tarlov cysts to develop.